learn-co-curriculum/dsc-importing-data-using-pandas-lab/README.md

 "ReviewerID","Rating","N_reviews","Review","VenueID"
 "123456","4","137","This restuarant was pretty good, we had a great time.","98765"

 Attempt to import the corrupt file, or at least a small preview of it.
-It is appropriately titled **Yelp_Reviews_corrupt.csv**.
-Then, write a function that loads as much as the file as possible until it hits an error.
-Once it hits the error, have the function save that many rows (up to the error) as a dataframe.
-Load the next part of the dataframe starting from just after the error row.
-Continue on until you have reached the end of the file and merge all of these into a single dataframe.
-Also return the indices of the corrupt rows from the original file.
+It is appropriately titled Yelp_Reviews_corrupt.csv.
+Investigate some of the intricacies of skipping rows to then pass over this error and comment on what you think is going on.

 ```python